-Policy approved by the Satellite Division Executive Committee October 22, 2009
+Policy approved by the Satellite Division Executive Committee, October 2017

 The Student Awards Chair will sort the submitted papers by topic and provide papers to selected member(s) of the Student Awards Committee for evaluation.
 Papers will be selected based on the review of the designated member(s) of the Student Awards Committee.
 The Student Awards Chair will work with the Program Chair of the Meeting to assign the winning papers into the appropriate technical sessions as primary papers.

-All students will be notified of acceptance or rejection before March 1.
-Students not selected as Student Paper Award winners are free to submit their abstracts in response to the open Call for Papers process.
+All students will be notified of acceptance or rejection before March 1st.
+Students not selected as Student Paper Award winners are free to submit their abstracts in response to the open Call For Abstracts process.

 Winning technical papers will be published in the ION GNSS+ conference proceedings.

 Winning students will also receive a flat rate of travel subsidy based on the country in which the sponsoring school is located (not the country in which the student may reside) as follows:

 Travel funds will be paid in U.S. Dollars, drawn on a U.S. bank.
 There will be no exceptions made to this policy; exceptions will not be made to accommodate your academic institution’s internal policies.
 If your country of origin no longer accepts bank drafts, arrangements will be made to wire funds.
 The cost of the wire will be deducted from the travel allowance.

 The student is responsible for making all travel arrangements.
 Travel funds shall be payable to the student’s university and remitted directly to the sponsored student’s academic institution after the ION National Office receives proof of visa/passport (if applicable).
 Travel funds will be paid in U.S. Dollars, drawn on a U.S. bank.
 There will be no exceptions made to this policy.